ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

 | 1.26.4-3>=  |
 | 1.27>=      |

-#### Network prerequisite to expose your Load Balancers publicly   //TODO
+#### Network prerequisite to expose your Load Balancers publicly
-If you plan to expose your Load Balancer publicly, in order to attach a FloatingIP to your Load Balancer, an OVHcloud Gateway (an OpenStack router) is mandatory on the subnet hosting your Load Balancer.
+If you plan to expose your Load Balancer publicly, in order to attach a [FloatingIP](https://www.ovhcloud.com/en-gb/public-cloud/floating-ip/) to your Load Balancer, it is mandatory to have an [OVHcloud Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/) (an OpenStack router) deployed on the subnet hosting your Load Balancer.
+If it does not exist when you create your first [Public Cloud Load Balancer](https://www.ovhcloud.com/en-ie/public-cloud/load-balancer/), it will be automatically created.
-For such use case we do recommend to create your MKS clusters on a network and subnet using our OVHcloud Gateway.
+That is why we do recommend to deploy your MKS clusters on a network and subnet where an [OVHcloud Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/) can be created manually/automatically ([Creating a private network with Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/)) or already exist.

-For existing clusters, if:
+For existing/already deployed clusters, if:
-- **The Subnet's GatewayIP is already an OVHcloud Gateway**, nothing needs to be done.
-The current Openstack Router will be used.
+- **The Subnet's GatewayIP is already used by an OVHcloud Gateway**, nothing needs to be done.
+The current OVHcloud Gateway (Openstack Router) will be used.
-- **The subnet does not have an IP reserved for a Gateway** --> You will have to provide/create a compatible subnet.
-You can edit the existing subnet (modop CLI Openstack/Horizon) or use another dedicated subnet (doc LoadBalancerSubnetID) //TODO
+- **The subnet does not have an IP reserved for a Gateway**, you will have to provide or create a compatible subnet.
+Two options:
+  - Edit an existing subnet to reserve an IP for a Gateway : //TODO, doc Console Horizon et CLI/script
+  - Provide another compatible subnet: a subnet with an existing OVHcloud Gateway or with an IP adress reserved for a Gateway //Doc
+  - Use a subnet dedicated for your load balancers: this option can be used on the Managed under 'advanced parameters'/'LoadbalancerSubnet' or using APIs/Infra as Code using the 'LoadBalancerSubnetID' parameter.
-- **The GatewayIP is already assigned to a non-OVHcloud Gateway (Openstack Router)** --> You will have to provide/create a compatible subnet.
-To do so you select another dedicated subnet (doc LoadBalancerSubnetID) //TODO
+- **The GatewayIP is already assigned to a non-OVHcloud Gateway (Openstack Router)**, two options:
+  - Provide another compatible subnet: a subnet with an existing OVHcloud Gateway or with an IP adress reserved for a Gateway //Doc
+  - Use a subnet dedicated for your load balancers: this option can be used on the Managed under 'advanced parameters'/'LoadbalancerSubnet' or using APIs/Infra as Code using the 'LoadBalancerSubnetID' parameter.

 ## Limitations